-We would recommend moving it into /usr/local/bin.
-It will give an ability to run n98-magerun2.phar from any place of your file system via command line.
+It is recommend to move it into /usr/local/bin.
+This way, you will be able to run n98-magerun2.phar from any place of your file system via the command line.

 sudo mv n98-magerun2.phar /usr/local/bin/

-New n98-magerun2 version looks very similar to the previous one and involves the same actions.
-Moreover, it contains a whole bunch of commands known from n98-magerun (version for Magento 1).
-So, to list all available commands just type the following line in your terminal:
+A new n98-magerun2 version looks very similar to the previous one and contains a whole bunch of commands known from the Magento 1 version of n98-magerun.
+To list all available commands, just type the following line in your terminal:

 From the most useful commands represented in the previous version of this tool, n98-magerun2 has the following: